openstack/neutron/doc/source/admin/config-dvr-ha-snat.rst

 different node.

-SNAT high availability is implemented in a manner similar to the :ref:`deploy-lb-ha-vrrp` and :ref:`deploy-ovs-ha-vrrp` examples where ``keepalived`` uses VRRP to provide quick failover of SNAT services.
+SNAT high availability is implemented in a manner similar to the :ref:`deploy-ovs-ha-vrrp` example where ``keepalived`` uses VRRP to provide quick failover of SNAT services.

 During normal operation, the primary router periodically transmits *heartbeat* packets over a hidden project network that connects all HA routers for a